johnzastrow/phpblog/hugo-export/posts/2011-07-08-use-excels-mid-and-find-to-extract-characters-from-varying-positions.md

 ---
-title: Use Excel’s MID and FIND to extract characters from varying positions
+ #  Use Excel’s MID and FIND to extract characters from varying positions
 categories:
   - Data processing